 Earn your master’s degree from UMassD

-Earn your Master of Arts in Psychology with an Applied Behavior Analysis (ABA) focus in just 7 semesters.
-The UMass Dartmouth ABA program prepares graduates to fill a critical need for Board Certified Behavior Analysts (BCBA).
+Earn your Master of Arts in Psychology with an Applied Behavior Analysis (ABA) focus in just 6 semesters.
+Our program offers courses that are verified by the Association for Behavior Analysis International® (ABAI) as meeting specific faculty and coursework standards.

 This master’s program prepares students to meet the academic requirements necessary to sit for the Board Certified Behavior Analyst (BCBA) examination.
-View BCBA pass rates (PDF).
+View BCBA pass rates.

 ABA Program Advantages